tltangliang/Swap-Pi-Raspberry-Pi-5-case/README.md

 ## Electronic
 ### Rear IO
 ![image](./image/4.jpeg "Swap-Pi-4")
-Use the  [DeskPi KL-P24 Micro HDMI to HDMI expansion board](https://deskpi.com/collections/new-arrival/products/deskpi-kl-p24-raspberry-pi-adapter-board)to route the USB and micro HDMI ports of the Pi 5 to the back.
+Use the  [GeeekPi Micro HDMI to HDMI Adapter Board for Raspberry Pi 5](https://amzn.to/3YuvVxh)to route the USB and micro HDMI ports of the Pi 5 to the back.

 ### NVMe expansion
 On the other side, you can install an NVMe expansion board.